jeremyjh/dialyxir/README.md

 #### Elixir Term Format

 Dialyxir also recognizes an Elixir format of the ignore file.
 If your ignore file is an `exs` file, Dialyxir will evaluate it and process its data structure.
-Entries for existing warnings can be generated with `mix dialyzer --format ignore_file`.
-Lines may be either tuples or an arbitrary Regex applied to the *short-description* (`mix dialyzer --format short`).
+A line may be either a tuple or an arbitrary Regex applied to the *short-description* format of Dialyzer output (`mix dialyzer --format short`).
 The file looks like the following:

 ```elixir
 # .dialyzer_ignore.exs